70 people killed, over 350 injured in Odisha triple train crash | Business

 - India

-At least 70 people were killed and more than 350 injured in a horrific train crash on Friday in Odisha involving the Bengaluru-Howrah Superfast Express, the Shalimar-Chennai Central Coromandel Express and a goods train, officials and hospital doctors said.
+At least 70 people were killed and more than 350 injured in a horrific train crash in Odisha on Friday, involving the Bengaluru-Howrah Superfast Express, the Shalimar-Chennai Central Coromandel Express and a goods train, officials said.

-Local villagers, however, claimed that the number of dead could be nearer 100.
+Eyewitnesses, however, claimed that the number of deaths in the accident, which happened near the Bahanaga Baazar station in Balasore district around 7 pm, could be near 100 as more bodies were being pulled out from under the derailed coaches.

-Officials said several coaches of the 12864 Bengaluru-Howrah train travelling to Howrah derailed at Bahanaga Baazar in Balasore district and fell on adjacent tracks.
+Several coaches of the 12864 Bengaluru-Howrah Superfast Express, on the way to Howrah, derailed and fell on adjacent tracks, an official said.

-''These derailed coaches collided with 12841 Shalimar-Chennai Central Coromandel Express and its coaches capsized too,'' a senior official said.
+''These derailed coaches collided with the 12841 Shalimar-Chennai Central Coromandel Express and its coaches capsized too,'' he said.

-A goods train was also involved in the accident as some of the coaches of the Coromandel Express hit its wagons after getting derailed, the official said.
+A goods train was also involved in the accident as some of the coaches of the Coromandel Express, which was heading to Chennai, hit its wagons after getting derailed, he added.

-The accident happened around 7 pm, he said.
-Railway spokesman Amitabh Sharma, however, told PTI Video that the Coromandel express derailed first, and it's 10-12 coaches fell on the path of the Bengaluru-Howrah express, which then jumped off the tracks.
+Railway Spokesperson Amitabh Sharma told PTI Video that the Coromandel Express derailed first, and its 10-12 coaches fell on the line on which the Bengaluru-Howrah Express was travelling, forcing it to jump off the tracks.

+Late in the night, Odisha Chief Secretary PK Jena said three trains were involved in the accident.

 Over 350 people have been admitted to different hospitals across the district, officials said, adding that all private and government hospitals have been put on alert in the nearby districts, including state capital Bhubaneswar.

-So far, 50 bodies could be brought out from under the overturned coaches, they said.
+So far, 70 bodies could be brought out from the derailed coaches, they said.

-A PTI reporter at the spot said several people were trapped under the derailed coaches, and locals were assisting emergency services personnel to rescue them, but darkness was hindering the operation.
+A PTI reporter at the spot said several people were trapped in the derailed coaches, and locals were assisting emergency services personnel to rescue them.
+Later, RPF cordoned off the area as NDRF and ODRAF continued the operations.

+Railway Minister Ashwini Vaishnaw, who was on the way to the spot, said the Air Force was also called in for the rescue operations.

+So far, 30 surgeries were done on the accident victims at the Balasore Medical College and Hospital, doctors said.

-The local villagers were the first to reach the site and try and help the passengers, pulling out the wounded and the dead from bogies, some of which were nothing but a "mangled heap of steel", according to eye-witnesses.
-A passenger, Rupam Banerjee, told newspersons, "the local people really went out on a limb to help us … not only helping pull out people but retrieve our luggage and get us water."
-Gas cutters are being used to open bogies and bathrooms to rescue people.
-Some of the scenes at the site "were too gory to describe," said another passenger, who added that most people who were trapped by the accident have been rescued.
+Gas cutters were being used to bring out passengers from the derailed coaches. ''Some of the scenes at the site were too gory to describe,'' said another passenger, who claimed that most of those trapped have been rescued.

-Railway Minister Ashwini Vaishnaw said he was rushing to the accident site, while Odisha chief minister Naveen Patnaik is expected to be also at the site by tomorrow morning.

-He also announced ex-gratia of Rs 10 lakh for the deceased, Rs 2 lakh for those grievously injured and Rs 50,000 for those who got minor injuries.
+The railways announced an ex-gratia of Rs 10 lakh for the deceased, Rs 2 lakh for those grievously injured and Rs 50,000 for those who got minor injuries.

+Prime Minister Narendra Modi too expressed his distress over the accident, and announced an additional ex-gratia of Rs 2 lakh for the deceased and Rs 50,000 for the injured from the Prime Minister's National Relief Fund (PMNRF).

 ''Distressed by the train accident in Odisha.
 In this hour of grief, my thoughts are with the bereaved families.
 May the injured recover soon.
 Spoke to Railway Minister @AshwiniVaishnaw and took stock of the situation.
 Rescue ops are underway at the site of the mishap and all possible assistance is being given to those affected,'' he tweeted.